Yash-Singh-Pathania/Yash-Singh-Pathania/readme.md

 ## 🎯 What I’m Currently Building

-- **Hawkeye**: A retail AI-based CCTV SaaS that tracks hot zones, customer patterns, and more.
+- **Invision**: A retail AI-based CCTV SaaS that tracks hot zones, customer patterns, and more.
 Transforming data into actionable insights.
-- **Astra Multi-Agent Systems**: Developing systems where bots collaborate to tackle complex tasks—the future of AI collaboration.
+Using a transformer Model For the same

 ## 🤝 Let’s Collaborate On